Vendor Credits

 • Reduces the net cash due when paying bills (credit first, cash for the remainder)

-• Posts a balanced journal entry that reverses the original expense or asset
+• Posts a balanced journal entry that reverses the original coding

 How it works